Guide to Tax Clearance In Malaysia for Expatriates and Locals

 What is a Tax Clearance?

-A tax clearance is a certificate or letter from Malaysian Inland Revenue (LHDN) that says that you either do or don't owe income tax.
+A tax clearance is a certificate or letter from Malaysian Inland Revenue (LHDN) that says you either do or don't owe any outstanding income tax.

-Upon getting this letter, your employer will release the balance of any money withheld from you after you settle the outstanding taxes as shown in the tax clearance letter/certificate.
-This money is your salary, overtime payment, gratuity or compensation due to you.
+Upon getting this letter, your employer will release the balance of any money withheld from you after you settle the outstanding taxes (if any) as shown in the tax clearance letter/certificate.
+This money is either be your salary, overtime payment, gratuity or compensation due to you.

 The Tax Clearance Letter or Certificate (Surat Penyelesaian Cukai, SPC) applies to both Malaysians and expatriates or foreign Workers.